epfl-exts/WEF-workshop-2023/README.md

 - [A/B Testing in PyMC](https://github.com/epfl-exts/WEF-workshop-2023/tree/main/Day2-01)

 ## Prerequisites
 - Ensure you have installed the workshop virtual environment for the hands-on sessions.
+You can download the workshop environment file `workshop.yml` from [here](https://github.com/epfl-exts/WEF-workshop-2023/tree/main/assets) and find the installation instructions [here](https://github.com/epfl-exts/WEF-workshop-2023/blob/main/assets/installation/workshop.ipynb).

 ## Getting Started
 - Explore the [workshop repository](https://github.com/epfl-exts/WEF-workshop-2023/tree/main) and gather your resources for the quest!